HITLabNZ/transform-flow-visualisation/README.md

 [teapot]: http://www.kyusu.org

+## Sample Data Sets

+Sample data sets are included in a separate git submodule.
+To get this, clone this repository with `--recursive` or if you've already cloned the repository, use the submodule command:

+	$ git submodule update --init

+The data sets are then available in `./data/`.

 ## Stream Capture

 To create a data set, use the [Transform Flow Capture iOS][transform-flow-capture-ios] to record a sequence of image and sensor data.
 Use Xcode to download the data and then use the ./transform-flow-visualisation tool to browse the dataset.